What Is It?

 Preparation for a C-section varies depending on whether it is scheduled or is being done as an emergency, and depending on whether regional or general anesthesia is used.

 Usually, women undergoing a scheduled C-section are not allowed to have anything to eat or drink 6 to 8 hours before surgery.
+However, some centers may allow certain clear liquids closer to the time of surgery (check with your doctor).

 To reduce stomach acids, you will be given antacids to take before surgery.
 (Stomach acids can, in very rare cases, can leak into a woman's lungs during a C-section.)
 You will also be given a dose of antibiotic just after delivery of the baby to reduce the risk of infection.